chris48s/blogmarks/posts/2023/2023-06-26-relay-fedi-buzz.md

 .. type: text
 -->

-I self-host my own mastodon instance.
+I administer my own mastodon instance.
 I am [the only user on my server](https://fed.chris-shaw.dev/@chris) and I only follow a handful of accounts.
 This means I inhabit a somewhat weakly connected corner of the fediverse.
 For example, following a tag doesn't act as a useful way for me to discover new posts because it almost exclusively shows me posts from people I am already following, which I know about anyway.

 This is a problem that is theoretically solved by ActivityPub Relays, although practically I was never really able to get a handle on which (if any) made sense for me to add to my instance.